How to...

 The Emerald Cases Hub

-Sign in or register on the Emerald Cases Hub for resources and support to help you write a quality case study and increase your chances of publication.
-Develop your skills and knowledge with a course on writing a case study and teaching note or download our handy how-to guides.
+Register on the Emerald Cases Hub to access free resources designed by case-writing experts to help you write and publish a quality case study.
+Develop your skills and knowledge with a course on writing a case study and teaching note, view sample cases, or explore modules on teaching/leaning through the case method.

 Visit the Emerald Cases Hub